tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 <a class="noCrossRef" href="https://weather.yahoo.com/united-states/california/santa-clara-2488836/" class="noExtIcon"><img class="medium" src="images/attractiveinterfaceweather.png" alt="Sample weather interface" /></a>

 The concept and general techniques are more or less the same.
+Behind the scenes, the code makes requests to a weather service API and then displays the returned information in a stylized user interface.

 ## Explore the OpenWeatherMap API

-Although there are [many good weather API options for developers](https://superdevresources.com/weather-forecast-api-for-developing-apps/), I decided to use the [OpenWeatherMap](https://openweathermap.org) because their service is easy to use, free, and stable.
+Although there are [many good weather API options for developers](https://superdevresources.com/weather-forecast-api-for-developing-apps/), I decided to use the [OpenWeatherMap](https://openweathermap.org) because the service is easy to use, free, and stable.

 {% include random_ad2.html %}